Music and Lyrics by Stephen Schwartz Book by Roger O. Hirson

 ‘Pippin’ will play The Garden Theatre at The Eagle, 349 Kennington Lane, Vauxhall, London, SE11 5QY from Tuesday 8 September.

 Director Steven Dexter said: “‘Pippin’ originally opened on Broadway in October 1972, however Stephen Schwartz started writing an early version of the show while a student at Carnegie Mellon University in 1967.
 Flower power was at its peak, war was raging in Vietnam and ‘Hair’ opened on Broadway.
 It was the year of the Summer of Love.
 My take on the show is told by a group of hippie travellers.
-A huge thank you to Stephen Schwartz and David Hirson, (son of book writer Roger O. Hirson) for embracing this approach and granting us the rights for a new version of ‘Pippin’.”
+A huge thank you to Stephen Schwartz and David Hirson, (son of book writer Roger O. Hirson) for embracing this approach and granting Peter Bull the rights for this new version of ‘Pippin’.”

 Photo Credit: PND Photography